-The ClimaVUE™50 is an affordable all-in-one meteorological sensor that fulfills your common weather monitoring needs with simplicity, when paired with one of the most flexible and scalable Campbell Scientific platforms.
+The ClimaVUE™50 is an affordable all-in-one meteorological sensor that fulfills your common weather monitoring needs with simplicity, when paired with any of Campbell Scientific's highly flexible and scalable data collection platforms.
 This sensor uses SDI-12 to report air temperature, relative humidity, vapor pressure, barometric pressure, wind (speed, gust, and direction), solar radiation, precipitation, and lightning strike (count and distance).
 It does this with no moving parts, while consuming little power.
 A built-in tilt sensor assures long-term data integrity.
 This diverse product is great for quick deployment, for remote locations, for large networks, as part of a more complex system, or if you just need something simple.Read More

 All sensors are integrated into a single, small form-factor unit, requiring minimal installation effort.
 With a robust, no-moving-parts design that prevents errors because of wear or fouling, the ClimaVUE™50 is ideal for long-term, remote installations.

 Solar radiation is measured by a pyranometer that is integrated into the lip of the rain gage funnel at the top of the ClimaVUE™50.
 The miniature pyranometer uses a silicon-cell sensor to measure the total incoming (direct and diffuse) solar radiation.
 Silicon-cell sensors have excellent response time to changing radiation conditions and acceptable sensitivity across the solar spectrum, which make them well-suited for use on the ClimaVUE™50.